 "The side effects can be brutal — like weight gain and bad skin," she said.
 "I think because of my age, that diagnosis, and the fact that I wasn't working a job that kept me dancing every single day, I needed to integrate some sort of more formal workouts.
 I realized that I like workouts with a spiritual element — whether it's SoulCycle or hot yoga."

-Head over to she gets pretty personal about her health journey to read Lea's full interview.
+Head over to Health.com to read Lea's full interview.